imr-framework/imr-framework.github.io/pages/amri.md

 An example of some of these file standards as part of brain screen protocol [[7]](#references) experiments can be found [here](https://github.com/imr-framework/imr-framework/tree/master/amri).
 YouTube demos can be found here:
 - Invivo experiment, [link](https://youtu.be/ccKxyWZLjto)
 - Phantom experiment, [link](https://youtu.be/ZToRLwXQW1A)

+#### AMRI - Scanner as an Online Service (AMRI-SOS)
+AMRI-SOS enables students and researchers with limited access to MRI hardware to leverage AMRI to run custom pulse sequences designed on the Pulseq[[5, 6]](#references) framework.
+If you want to run your scans on a Siemens Prisma 3T, fill out this [form](https://goo.gl/forms/1FpGeH7S9SJbaBP53).

 ### References
 [1] Atlas of MS 2013, https://www.msif.org/wp-content/uploads/2014/09/Atlas-of-MS.pdf